verv-vlux/VLX/README.md

 WORKDIR /root/
 ```
-Next, download/pull the repository into the folder containing the Dockerfile.

-Execute the command below to build your docker image.
+While having the terminal in this directory, run the following command to generate your docker image.

 ```bash
 docker build -t <IMAGE NAME> .
 ```

-With the working directory being where you chose to store the repository files, start the docker container with a shared folder.
+Next, in the same directory where you chose to store the repository files, start the docker container with a shared folder.

 ```bash
 docker run -v $(pwd):/root/ -it --name <CONTAINER NAME> <IMAGE NAME>